ZachBeta/momentum_journal/TUTORIAL.md

 **Test again:**

+*   Run your Deno development server.
-*   The interaction should still work, but the AI responses should now come from your `getDummyAISuggestion` function based on the simple logic defined there.
+*   The interaction should still work, but the AI responses should now come from your `getDummyAISuggestion` function (imported from `utils/ai.ts` or similar) based on the simple logic defined there.
 Try ending sentences with different words to see the varied (but still basic) responses.

 ### 3. Refine Interaction (Placeholder)